Erisbel Arruebarrena: Los Angeles Dodgers

 On February 12, 2014, it was reported that Arruebarrena had reached a preliminary agreement on a contract with the Los Angeles Dodgers.
-On February 22, 2014, the Dodgers announced that they had signed him to a 5-year contract worth a reported $25 million, with a $7.5 million signing bonus.
-He was assigned to the AA Chattanooga Lookouts to start his career and was called up to the Dodgers on May 21, 2014.
-He made his MLB debut as the starting shortstop for the Dodgers on May 23, 2014.
-He struck out three times in that game.
+On February 22, the Dodgers announced that they had signed him to a five–year contract worth a reported $25 million, with a $7.5 million signing bonus.
+He was assigned to the Double–A Chattanooga Lookouts to start his career, and was called up to the Dodgers on May 21.
+Arruebarrena made his MLB debut as the starting shortstop for the Dodgers on May 23, and struck out three times in the game.
 He recorded his first hit the next day, on a single to center field off of David Buchanan of the Philadelphia Phillies.

-On July 26, 2014, Arruebarrena started a massive brawl between the Albuquerque Isotopes and Reno Aces in an AAA game.
-The day before, he had spent a long time circling the bases after hitting a 3-run homer, and at his first at-bat, he was nearly hit by a pitch.
-After he struck out, the opposing catcher "brushed him" as he threw to third base, Arruebarrena "shoved" the catcher, and both benches cleared.
-He was optioned to the Rancho Cucamonga Quakes the next day.
-He played in 68 games in the minors in 2014 between three different levels and hit .259.
-In 22 games with the Dodgers, he was primarily used as a defensive replacement but also had eight hits in 41 at-bats, for a .195 average.
+On July 26, Arruebarrena started a massive brawl between the Albuquerque Isotopes and Reno Aces in a Triple–A game.
+The day before, he had spent a long time circling the bases after hitting a three–run homer, and in his first at–bat, he was nearly hit by a pitch.
+After he struck out, the opposing catcher "brushed him" as he threw to third base, Arruebarrena shoved the catcher, and both benches cleared.
+He was reassigned to the Single–A Rancho Cucamonga Quakes the next day.
+He played in 68 total games in the minor leagues in 2014 and hit .259.
+In 22 games with the Dodgers, he was primarily used as a defensive replacement, but also had eight hits in 41 at–bats, for a .195 average.

-Arruebarrena was designated for assignment on December 31, 2014.
-He cleared waivers and accepted an outright assignment to the Dodgers new AAA team, the Oklahoma City Dodgers.
+Arruebarrena was designated for assignment by the Dodgers on December 31, 2014.
+He cleared waivers and accepted an outright assignment to the Dodgers' new Triple–A affiliate, the Oklahoma City Dodgers, on January 9, 2015.
 He was also invited to attend major league spring training as a non-roster player.

-Arruebarrena was not assigned to any minor league teams and began 2015 in extended spring training in Arizona.
+Arruebarrena was not immediately assigned to any affiliates and began 2015 in extended spring training in Arizona.
 On May 21, 2015, he was suspended indefinitely by the team, without pay, for disciplinary reasons.
-After he appealed to the commissioner's office, the suspension was reduced to 30 days.
-He spent the entire season in the minor leagues, first with three games for the Arizona League Dodgers, then 12 for the Rancho Cucamonga Quakes before spending 38 games with the Tulsa Drillers.
-Overall, he hit .299 in 53 games with 3 homers and 15 RBI.
+After Arruebarrena appealed to the commissioner's office, the suspension was reduced to 30 days.
+He spent the entire season in the minor leagues, first with three games for the rookie–level Arizona League Dodgers, then 12 games with Rancho Cucamonga before spending 38 games with the Double–A Tulsa Drillers.
+Overall, Arruebarrena hit .299 in 53 games with three home runs and 15 RBI.

 Arruebarrena returned to Tulsa to start the 2016 season.
 In 17 games, he hit only .182.
 On May 4, 2016, the Dodgers announced that he would be suspended for the rest of the season for "repeated failure to comply with the terms of his contract."
-In the 2017 season, he was not assigned to any minor league rosters until late in the year, and only appeared in eight games for the Arizona League Dodgers, where he hit .519 (14 hits in 27 at-bats).
-Arruebarrena did not appear in any games for the organization in 2018, and was eventually released in late July.
+In the 2017 season, he was not assigned to any affiliates until late in the year, and only appeared in eight games for the AZL Dodgers, where he hit .519 (14 hits in 27 at–bats).
+Arruebarrena did not appear in any games for the organization in 2018, and was eventually released on August 14, 2018.